Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/index.rst

 Architecture
 ^^^^^^^^^^^^

 PrimAITE is a Python application and is therefore Operating System agnostic.
-The OpenAI gym and Ray RLLib frameworks are employed to provide an interface and source for AI agents.
+The Gymnasium and Ray RLLib frameworks are employed to provide an interface and source for AI agents.
 Configuration of PrimAITE is achieved via included YAML files which support full control over the platform / system laydown being modelled, background pattern of life, adversarial (red agent) behaviour, and step and episode count.
 NetworkX based nodes and links host Python classes to present attributes and methods, and hence a more representative platform / system can be modelled within the simulation.

 Training & Evaluation Capability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-PrimAITE provides a training and evaluation capability to AI agents in the context of cyber-attack, via its OpenAI Gym and RLLib compliant interface.
+PrimAITE provides a training and evaluation capability to AI agents in the context of cyber-attack, via its Gymnasium and RLLib compliant interface.
 Scenarios can be constructed to reflect platform / system laydowns consisting of any configuration of nodes (e.g. PCs, servers, switches etc.) and network links between them.
 All nodes can be configured to model services (and their status) and the traffic loading between them over the network links.
 Traffic loading is broken down into a per service granularity, relating directly to a protocol (e.g. Service A would be configured as a TCP service, and TCP traffic then flows between instances of Service A under the direction of a tailored IER).
 Highlights of PrimAITE’s training and evaluation capability are:

 - The scenario is not bound to a representation of any platform, system, or technology;
 - Fully configurable (network / system laydown, IERs, node pattern-of-life, ACL, number of episodes, steps per episode) and repeatable to suit the requirements of AI agents;
-- Can integrate with any OpenAI Gym or RLLib compliant AI agent.
+- Can integrate with any Gymnasium or RLLib compliant AI agent.

 Use of PrimAITE default scenarios within ARCD is supported by a “Use Case Profile” tailored to the scenario.